SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 <a name="practice-7"></a>
 ### Practice 7 : Manipulating Files and Folders

-* Create a directory called Raw in ~/Data/454-project1 with `m kdir`command.
+* Create a directory called Raw in ~/Data/454-project1 with `mkdir`command.
 * Move .fasta and .qual files from ~/Data/454-project1/ to Raw with `mv` command.
 * List Raw with `ls`command.
 * Copy VS.MID1.clean.sff.fasta in ~/Data with `cp` command.